ocaml-ppx/ppx_deriving/README.md

 [@@deriving json { optional = true }]
 ```

-It's also possible (for most deriving plugins) to derive a function directly from a type, without declaring it first.
+It's also possible for many plugins to derive a function directly from a type, without declaring it first.

 ``` ocaml
 open OUnit2